jarun/nnn/README.md

 `nnn` is a full-featured terminal file manager.
 It's extremely light and fast (**[performance](https://github.com/jarun/nnn/wiki/Performance)**).

 `nnn` is also a disk usage analyzer, a fuzzy app launcher, a batch file renamer and a file picker.
+30+ **[plugins](https://github.com/jarun/nnn/tree/master/plugins)** extend the capabilities further.
+There's an independent [(neo)vim plugin](https://github.com/mcchrish/nnn.vim).
+Custom plugins are easy to add.

 It runs smoothly on the Raspberry Pi, Termux on Android ([demo video](https://www.youtube.com/watch?v=AbaauM7gUJw)), Linux, macOS, BSD, Cygwin and Linux subsystem for Windows. `nnn` works seamlessly with DEs and GUI utilities.
 It's nearly zero-config (with sensible defaults) and can be setup in less than 5 minutes.

-**[Plugins](https://github.com/jarun/nnn/tree/master/plugins)** can be run with custom keybinds.
-There's an independent [(neo)vim plugin](https://github.com/mcchrish/nnn.vim).
-Custom plugins are easy to add.

 Visit the **[Wiki](https://github.com/jarun/nnn/wiki)** for operational concepts, how tos, use cases, chronology and insights.